Request to data user

-If the data user has refused to do so, you have the right to complain to the Data State Inspectorate.
+If the authority or person has refused to perform this action, you have the right to complain to the Data State Inspectorate.
 In your application you should indicate:

-- the kind of action that you expect from the person
+- the kind of action that you expect from the authority or person

 - if possible, the relevant provisions of the General Data Protection Regulation which have been violated

-- arguments as to why the data user should have fulfilled your request
+- arguments as to why the authority or person should have fulfilled your request

 - and include relevant documents that substantiate your opinion, if there are any

-The Data State Inspectorate will assess whether the data user has acted lawfully and, if necessary, may order the data user to rectify or delete your personal data.
+The Data State Inspectorate will assess whether the data user has acted lawfully and, if necessary, may order the data user to delete the video.

 Appeal to Administrative court

-If you are not satisfied with the decision taken by the Data State Inspectorate, you can challenge the decision in the Administrative court and in addition, ask for compensation due to the refusal of the Data State Inspectorate.
-You can learn more about how to prepare your application in the Administrative Procedure Law.
+If you are not satisfied with the decision taken by the Data State Inspectorate, you can challenge the decision in the Administrative court and in addition, ask for compensation.
+You can learn more how to prepare your application in Administrative Procedure Law.

-The Administrative court will assess whether the data user has acted lawfully and, if necessary, may oblige the Data State Inspectorate to order the data user to rectify or delete your information.
+The Administrative court will assess whether the data user has acted lawfully and, if necessary, may oblige the Data State Inspectorate to order the data user to delete the video recordings.
 The court may also order compensation if you have requested it.